Ku-ring-gai Chase National Park

 A largely untouched wilderness on the northern boundary of Sydney, Ku-ring-gai Chase NP is one of Australia's oldest national parks.
 Here at the head of the Hawkesbury River, you'll find Aboriginal engravings and sites, as well as sandstone escarpments,

 NSW National Parks and Wildlife Service will be conducting a baiting program using manufactured baits, fresh baits and Canid Pest Ejectors (CPEs) containing 1080 poison (sodium fluroacetate) for the control of foxes.
-The program is continuous and ongoing between 1 August 2024 and 31 January 2025 in Ku-ring-gai Chase National Park.
-Don’t touch baits or ejector devices.
-Penalties apply for non-compliance.
+The program is continuous and ongoing between Saturday 1 February 2025 and Thursday 31 July 2025 in Ku-ring-gai Chase National Park.

 Domestic pets are not permitted in NSW national parks and reserves.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.